 Social justice & professionalism

-Our genuine care and concern for the vulnerable and disadvantaged in society springs from the social teachings of the Catholic Church.
+Our genuine care and concern for the disadvantaged, vulnerable and marginalised in society springs from the social teachings of the Catholic Church.
 The way we deliver our services, on the other hand, springs from the highest standards of professional care.
 We invest heavily in our services and in staff training, and we are regulated and inspected by all of the relevant regulatory bodies.